 “Often we can get wrapped up in our expectations of what we think pregnancy, delivery and even parenthood is going to look like,” she says.
 “I advise my patients to educate themselves and think through how they would like things to go, but start this adventure with an open mind.
 If things take an unexpected turn, don’t let it steal your joy!”

 Meeting Your Match

 Your OB provider is going to be your new best friend over the months of pregnancy, so choose wisely.
 Finding a doctor you trust and with whom you feel comfortable talking about everything (and we do mean everything!) is really important for first-time moms.

-“Find and choose a provider who is willing to help educate you regarding your pregnancy experience,” advocates Certified Nurse Midwife, Sarah Yeamans, with Research Medical Center.
+“Find and choose a provider who is willing to help educate you regarding your pregnancy experience,” advocates Certified Nurse Midwife, Valery Webb, with Research Medical Center.
 “We live in an age of information that is easily accessible.
 Tap into reputable sources so that you are equipped to know what’s going on with your body and your baby, then find a provider who will help you make the best decisions during your pregnancy!”

 “If you have specific wishes regarding your labor and birthing process, write a birth plan.
 Try to discuss your plan with your doctor well before you go into labor, so you can both be on the same page and have realistic expectations,” says Mary Brulja, DO, of Menorah Medical Center.

 - Any medicines, including birth control, OTC medicines and supplements, etc.

 - Routine or special testing you need or want